JackBilbo/lxn-discus/README.md

 <h2>Experimental:</h2>

-This branch contains a new, highly experimental multiplayer-feature: on the page "multiplayer" enter any username and hit "Save" to connect to a session.
-Currently all connections are made to a "test" session.
+This branch contains a new, highly experimental multiplayer-feature.

 <h2>Installation:</h2>